 Say you work as a developer and want to write about productivity.

 • Niche: Productivity for developers

 You can do this with each of the 3 subjects you picked when we started.

 It allows you to explore a handful of topics from different angles and perspectives without going too broad or spreading yourself too thin.

 As you start publishing (and learning), you can iterate and refine them.

-Framework #2: Your Endless Idea Generator
+Content Framework #2: Your Endless Idea Generator

-Little warning before we dive in: This framework will make you OVERFLOW with ideas.
+A little warning before we dive in: This framework will make you OVERFLOW with ideas.
 So don't keep reading unless you're okay with that.

 • Identify a good "type" of writing